DRted2099/MLBB-Equipment-Bot/README.md

 ```
 ## 📜 Note

-This is a **practice and portfolio project**, not affiliated with *Mobile Legends: Bang Bang* or Moonton.
+- This is a **practice and portfolio project**, not affiliated with *Mobile Legends: Bang Bang* or Moonton.
 It was built to demonstrate my ability to connect **data engineering, database design, and application logic** into one cohesive system.
+- Data was scraped from (#https://mlbbmeta.com/items/).
+Since its a static site the HTML was first downloaded and then scraped offline

 ---
 ## 👨‍💻 Author